Ethereum 1.x is a codename for a comprehensive set of upgrades to the Ethereum mainnet intended for near-term adoption.

 Datasets are being collected here from various sources like "WhiteBlock", etherscan etc.

 Measures requiring hard-forks:

 - State rent (or state growth limiting)

-Measures likely not requiring hard-forks, but requiring client code coordination on the network protocol:
+Measures likely not requiring hard-forks, but requiring cross client code coordination on the network protocol:

 - Storage pruning